Workamper FAQ

 How many hours should a Workamper be expected to work for a site plus hookup?

-When considering jobs that involve exchanges of hours worked for an RV site, hookups, etc., we recommend that Workampers use the following formula to determine if the exchange meets individual needs.
+When considering jobs that involve exchanges of hours worked for an RV site, hookups, etc., we recommend that Workampers use the following formula to determine if the exchange meets individual needs:

 The value of the site (monthly or seasonal rate) + hookups + perks + any wages/salary divided by the number of hours worked per month = equivalent hourly wage.
-(This formula should not be applied to volunteer positions at non-profit agencies and organizations.)

 Bottom line: It is up to each Workamper to be selective and to only accept jobs that offer a compensation package that suits his/her needs.